Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/data_engine/get_start.rst

         printf("output rows %d\n", scan_ctxt[i].row_nm);
     }

-Finally, don't forget to release the resources after the acceleration process done
+Finally, do not forget to release the resources after the acceleration process is done.

 .. code-block:: cpp